Tag Archives: SeaSnake

 Snorkeling at Alona Beach

-The buoy line extends quite a distance in a semi-circle, eventually leading to the next bay.
-It approximately follows the reef drop off.
-The only problem is that at this depth (around 6 meters) the water is already becoming murky.
+The buoy line, by the way, extends quite a distance in a semi-circle, practically hugging the reef drop-off before eventually leading to the next bay.
+The only minor hiccup is that at around 6 meters deep, the water starts getting a tad murky.

 Snorkeling at Alona Beach